ember-learn/ember-blog/source/2019-04-09-ember-3-9-released.md

 **Module unification blueprint updates (1 of 1)**

 The "Module Unification" blueprints have received several bugfixes and enhancements.
-For more details have a look at https://github.com/ember-cli/ember-cli/releases/tag/v3.9.0.
+For more details have a look at [the release notes](https://github.com/ember-cli/ember-cli/releases/tag/v3.9.0).

 #### Deprecations (0)